rcdesign-cemetery/vb-nntp/readme.md

 Licensing & setup: [vitaly@rcdesign.ru][2]

   - using on non-commercial site: Free
-  - using on commercial site: 49$
+  - using on commercial site: 49$ for single domain/server
-  - copyright removal at your site and messages: 99$
-  - commercial + (c) removal + setup help: 299$

-Free full licences for all commiters.
+  - free full licences for all commiters.

   [1]: http://creativecommons.org/licenses/by-nc-nd/3.0/
   [2]: vitaly@rcdesign.ru